mrzuser/SudoVPN-Releases/README.md

 ---

-## 📝 Changelog & Release Notes
+## 📝 Release Notes

 We use GitHub Releases to keep track of what's new in every version.
-**Example v1.1.0 Update:**
-- 🆕 Fully optimized Hysteria2 protocol support.
-- 🚀 Updated Xray core to v1.8.x.
-- 🐛 Fixed battery drain issues caused by background sync.
-- 🎨 Added smooth micro-animations and overall UI performance improvements.
+To download the latest version and view all improvements, bug fixes, and new features, simply head over to our **[Releases](../../releases)** tab.
+Stay updated for maximum performance and security!

 ---